salesforce/apollo/README.md

 * Delphinius - Google Zanzibar clone.
 Provides Relation Based Access Control hosted on CHOAM SQL state machines.

 ## Protobuf and GRPC
 Apollo uses Protobuf for all serialization and GRPC for all interprocess communication.
 This implies code generation.
 Not something I adore, but not much choice in the matter.
+GRPC/Proto generation also appears not to play well with the Eclipse IDE Maven integration.
+To aleviate this, _all_ grpc/proto generation occurs in one module, the aptly named _grpc_ module.

 ## JOOQ
 Apollo makes use of [JOOQ](https://www.jooq.org) as a SQL DSL for Java.
-This also implies code generation and, again, not something I adore, but...
+This also implies code generation and, again, not something I adore.
+Unlike GRPC, the JOOQ code generation plays very nicely with the Eclipse IDE's Maven integration, so JOOQ code generation is included in the module that defines it.

 ## Not A Coin Platform(tm)
 Apollo isn't designed for coins, rather as essentially a distributed multitenant database.
 Of course, while the systems and mechanisms of Apollo can be used for such, the design goals are much different.
 Thus, no coins for you.